fatdumplingg/fatdumplingg/README.md

 - Python
 - Pandas, Seaborn, CV2, MatplotLib, Tensorflow, and other libraries

-To keep my right-brain in its toes, I periodically take *Game Designer* and *UI Artist* roles, making playable game apps for competitions with my dev team like the ones listed in 🎮 [my itch.io page.](https://oceanparty.itch.io/) 🎲
+To keep my right-brain in its toes, I periodically take *Game Designer* and *UI Artist* roles, making playable game apps for competitions with my dev team.
+Some are listed in 🎮 [my itch.io page](https://oceanparty.itch.io/) 🎲!
 Outside of those, I am interested in any social developments and daily news.